OpenBMB/MiniCPM-V/README.md

 "The Airbus A380 is a double-deck, wide-body, four-engine jet airliner made by Airbus.
 It is the world's largest passenger airliner and is known for its long-haul capabilities.
 The aircraft was developed to improve efficiency and comfort for passengers traveling over long distances.
 It has two full-length passenger decks, which can accommodate more passengers than a typical single-aisle airplane.
 The A380 has been operated by airlines such as Lufthansa, Singapore Airlines, and Emirates, among others.
 It is widely recognized for its unique design and significant impact on the aviation industry."
 ```

+### Inference on Multiple GPUs
+You can run MiniCPM-Llama3-V 2.5 on multiple low VRAM GPUs (12 GB or 16 GB) by distributing the model's layers across multiple GPUs.
+Please refer to this [tutorial](https://github.com/OpenBMB/MiniCPM-V/blob/main/docs/inference_on_multiple_gpus.md) for detailed instructions on how to load the model and inference using multiple low VRAM GPUs.

 ### Inference on Mac